 Here is the cover of One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with an expanded edition in 2007.
-It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up the Cantina di Toia restaurant in another Tuscan town, Bacchereto.
-Symons found the contrast with his own country was so sensual, important and revelatory that he wrote about his own industrialised country’s “history without peasants”.
-Jennifer Hillier and he ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and he kept up gastronomical research, including completing a Ph.D.
+It was inspired by living for four seasons in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up the Cantina di Toia restaurant in another Tuscan town, Bacchereto.
+Symons found the contrast with his own country to be so sensual and revelatory that he wrote about his own industrialised country’s “history without peasants”.
+Jennifer Hillier and he then ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills through the 1980s and into the 1990s, completing a Ph.D. in 1991.

 For blog essays, hit the Posts & Essays button (sometimes it’s above).
 To keep up with the latest, hit the Follow button (also, sometimes upper-right).

 And to contact Michael Symons, email firstname.lastname@example.org, or fill in the form: